IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI: Formative Study

 \subsection{Design Goals}

-Based on the findings, we derived three design goals (DGs) for the system to address the challenges faced by designers during the use of the generative models for efficient and broad design exploration:
+Based on the findings, we derived two design goals (DGs) for the system to address the challenges faced by designers during the use of the generative models in early-stage design exploration:

-\begin{itemize} \item {DG1.} Allowing explicit expression of \textit{exploratory intents} by specifying the target property, direction, and range of exploration in both text and image channels.
-This ensures that users can explore broad possibilities aligned with their exploratory intents. \item {DG2.} Enabling non-linear, step-by-step generation where new explorations build upon previously explored properties.
-This allows users to maintain continuity across steps, layering new ideas without losing earlier exploration. \item {DG3.} Enabling the reuse of previous explorations for efficiency and creativity.
-The system should track how the user's intention evolves and allow users to apply or adapt past directions to new contexts. \end{itemize}
+\textbf{DG1.
+Support expressive articulation of divergent intents.} Designers struggled both to articulate the direction and the range of the divergent intent.
+The system should provide mechanisms for expressing direction of divergent intents more flexibly, and allow explicit control over how broadly to explore around a given direction.

+\textbf{DG2.
+Enable flexible reuse of past divergent intents.} Designers often wanted to reuse the aspects of their explorations.
+Their reuse needs varied across scopes.
+A system should externalize intents into reusable units that can be retrieved and reused in diverse ways.

-Based on the derived design goals, we implemented \sysname{}, a generative AI-based system that supports designers in creative exploration by enabling structured, iterative, and non-linear workflows.
-At the core of \sysname{} is the concept of an \textit{\textbf{Exploration Block}}---a modular unit that captures a user's \textit{exploratory intent} for a specific design property, including both the direction and the desired level of typicality.
-This structure (Figure~\ref{fig:feature1}) includes the three key components of \textit{exploratory intent} identified in our formative study: the area of interest (defined by selecting a property), the exploration direction (specified via a keyword input), and the exploration range (controlled through the typicality slider).
-To address the challenge of articulating visual properties and abstract directions through text alone, \sysname{} augments user input with system-generated textual and visual suggestions, enabling users to refine their intent by selecting, modifying, or building on representative examples.
+Based on the design goals, we implemented \sysname{} to support designers' early-stage exploration by enabling the expression and reuse of divergent intents.
+The core of \sysname{} is the concept of an \textit{\textbf{Exploration Block}}---a modular unit that captures the user's divergent intent.
+Each block (Figure~\ref{fig:feature1}) includes three components identified in our formative study: property (defined by selecting a type of exploration block), direction (specified via a keyword input), and range (controlled through the typicality slider).

+To ease the challenge of steering directions, \sysname{} augments user input with system-generated textual and visual suggestions, enabling users to refine directions by selecting, modifying, or extending examples.
+To control the range, we intentionally chose \textit{typicality} as a parameter because it captures an implicit but common concern in early-stage exploration --- how far to deviate from a familiar center --- and is easy for designers to reason about across different design properties.
+Typicality serves as one concrete instantiation of how the range of divergent intent can be externalized and controlled.
+We discuss how this approach can be expanded in Section~\ref{sec:generalizability}.